agiresearch/AIOS/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for your contribution to AIOS!
-Before submitting the pull request, please ensure the PR meets the following criteria.
+Before submitting the pull request, please ensure **the PR meets the following criteria**!
 This helps improve the efficiency of the review process.

+### Code Quality
+Before submitting your PR, you need to follow the steps below to maintain code quality.
+- Use `pip install -r requirements-dev.txt` to install the extra dependencies in requirements-dev.txt for the following checks.
+- Use `pre-commit install` to install pre-commit locally before you commit messages.
+The pre-commit can help correct the style that are added or modified.

 ### PR title and classification
 Only specific types of PRs will be reviewed.
 The PR title is prefixed appropriately (i.e., "prefix: description") to indicate the type of change.
 Please use one of the prefixs as below: